 Additionally, early harvesting practices can prevent pests from reaching damaging levels.
 By supporting research efforts and providing guidance to growers on implementing these strategies, it’s possible to adapt pest management practices to the challenges posed by climate change and promote the resilience of agricultural systems against climate-influenced pest infestations.

-Resilience in the Face of Growing Pests
+Resilience in the Face of Growing Threats

 Maintaining Agricultural Productivity